Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Introduction

-In the appendix, we include some preliminary attempts to generalize the walk studied here in various directions.
-First we look at the action of the Sekiguchi-Debiard operator on other classical bases of symmetric polynomials.
-We also consider higher order operators, as given by the operator valued generating function in \cite{Macdonald} page 317.
-These turn out to give new local move Markov chains converging to $\text{MED}(\theta)$, albeit without simple group theoretic interpretations.
-Lastly we look at Laplace-Beltrami operators associated with other root systems.
-Recall the Schur-Weyl duality between the simple Lie groups $SU(n)$ and the finite groups $S_n$.
-This leads to an interpretation of the Sekiguchi-Debiard operator (as well as their quantized version given by Macdonald \cite{Macdonald}) as associated with root system of type $A_n$.
-The appropriate generalizations were first discovered by Heckman and Opdam (\cite{HeckmanOpdamI}) in the context of Hamiltonian systems of particles on a circle, and later extended to the Macdonald case in \cite{MacdonaldRoots} (see also \cite{Koornwinder} and references therein for a 5-parameter generalization).
+In the \hyperref[app]{Appendices}, we include some preliminary attempts to generalize the walk studied here in various directions.
+These were motivated by questions of Diaconis on whether other nontrivial Markov chains can be constructed from symmetric function theory.
+First we look at the action of the Sekiguchi--Debiard operator on other classical bases of symmetric polynomials.
+We also consider higher order operators, as given by the operator valued generating\vadjust{\goodbreak} function in \cite{Macdonald}, page 317.
+These turn out to give new local move Markov chains converging to $\operatorname{MED}(\theta)$, albeit without simple group theoretic interpretations.
+Finally we look at Laplace--Beltrami operators associated with other root systems.
+Recall the Schur--Weyl duality between the simple Lie groups $SU(n)$ and the finite groups $S_n$.
+This leads to an interpretation of the Sekiguchi--Debiard operator (as well as their quantized version given by Macdonald \cite {Macdonald}) as associated with root system of type $A_n$.
+The appropriate generalizations were first discovered by Heckman and Opdam \cite{HeckmanOpdamI} in the context of Hamiltonian systems of particles on a circle, and later extended to the Macdonald case in \cite{MacdonaldRoots}; see also \cite{Koornwinder} and references therein for a 5-parameter generalization.

 Jack polynomials, which form the backbone of the argument presented here, turn out to be special cases of Macdonald polynomials of type $A_n$.
 Diaconis and Ram \cite{Aux} interpreted them as eigenfunctions of an auxilliary variable algorithm on the space of partitions, which can be viewed as a quantized version of the local walk studied here.